Dipak28-it/SCT_WD_3/README.md

-- Developed by [Harsgad Zambre](https://github.com/your-username) as an internship task for Skill Craft Technology.
+- Developed by [DIPAK CHORMALE]() as an internship task for Skill Craft Technology.

-For any suggestions or issues, please feel free to open an [issue](https://github.com/your-username/tic-tac-toe/issues).
+For any suggestions or issues, please feel free to open an [issue]().

 Enjoy playing Tic-Tac-Toe! 🎮